CJS 340 - Ethics in Criminal Justice » Summer 2019 » Exam 1

 Individual character, institutional culture, and societal (systemic) pressures on the police have all been suggested as explanations for:

-A. police discretion
+A. the police subculture

 B. police corruption

-C. police use of excessive force
+D. police use of excessive force

 Question #19